Categories: Good NewsOpinion

 Chris Line, an attorney for the Wisconsin-based group, claims Ferrell “abused his power” as a football coach.

-“The district must refrain from infusing its football program with religion, and Coach Ferrell cannot be allowed to preach to student-athletes or allow a local pastor to preach to and baptize students,” Line wrote in letter to the district.
+“The district must refrain from infusing its football program with religion, and Coach Ferrell cannot be allowed to preach to student-athletes or allow a local pastor to preach to and baptize students,” Line wrote in a letter to the district.

 Latifa Johnson, the mother of one of the players baptized last month, said she is “extremely proud” of her son for making the decision.